LoganCallery/Writeups/HTB/CPTS/StreamIO/StreamIO.md

 Running the SQLMap tool we see that we are redirected to the `blocked.php` page from earlier indicating that there is some sort of WAF (Web Application Firewall) in place.

-This does not mean that an SQL Injection attack is not possible just that we cannot use a noisy high traffic tool such as SQLMap.
+This does not mean that an SQL Injection attack is not possible, just that we cannot use a noisy high traffic tool such as SQLMap.
 So lets try and do some manual enumeration:

 <h3>Manual SQL Injection</h3>
 Using a `Union select` attack we can enumerate the number of columns present in the database table and which ones are displayed in the search results.
 The command: